'Priceless' Bonsai Trees Stolen From Museum In Washington State

 "These are priceless treasures that belong to our community.
 And their stories deserve to be preserved and shared broadly," museum Executive Director Kathy McCabe tells NPR.
 "So please bring them back."

-Around 7 a.m. on Sunday morning, two thieves forced their way into the public display of the museum and made off with two roughly 50-lb bonsai: a Japanese black pine and a silverberry.
+Around 7 a.m. on Sunday morning, two thieves forced their way into the public display of the museum and made off with two roughly 50-pound bonsai: a Japanese black pine and a silverberry.

 "It looked like they knew what they were doing," McCabe says.